jalantechnologies/github-ci/docs/usage.md

 - Account on AWS and credentials (Access key and secret).
 For required permissions, check [this](https://github.com/goartica/terraform-workspace-aws-projects-bionic/blob/main/iam.tf) out.
 - Kubernetes cluster on AWS with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
 See [this](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-3-nginx-ingress-controller/) for help.)
-- Access and credentials for a Docker registry (This example uses ECR and assumes provided credentials have access to the ECR repository).
+- Access and credentials for a Docker registry (This example uses ECR and assumes provided credentials have access to the ECR repository named - `myapp`).
 - A valid `Dockerfile` on root of your project with entrypoint (See [this](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).

 **Note** - We also got a Terraform [project](https://github.com/jalantechnologies/platform-aws-tf) for EKS, ECR and IAM setup.